Saint Maur International School

 Saint Maur International School, established in 1872 in Yokohama within the Greater Tokyo Area, is the oldest international school in Japan.
 The school, which is co-educational, caters to students of all nationalities and faiths from ages 2½ through high school age.
-Saint Maur International School is located in a historically international district in Yokohama, Japan, one of the few places where foreigners were allowed entrance into the country during the closed – country policy of the late Edo period.
+Saint Maur International School is located in a historically international district in Yokohama, Japan, one of the few places where foreigners were allowed entrance into the country during the Sakoku policy of the late Edo period.

 History

 Established in 1872 by the missionary Sisters of the Holy Infant Jesus from the Saint Maur Rue in Paris, France, led by Mother Mathilde Raclot.
 Saint Maur began with "direct support received from over 15 legations, such as the United Kingdom, the United States of America, France, Austria, Holland, and Germany."
 Although it is a Catholic school, the school emphasizes the philosophy and approach of "acceptance of all."
 In 1884, the buildings were devastated by a typhoon and in 1894, an earthquake demolished the school.
 Its Japanese medium sister school, Futaba Gakuen (jp), was founded in 1901 for local girls.
 The school was closed during World War II.
 In 1947 Sister Carmel O’Keeffe (1918–2011) was sent to Japan to reopen the school and would serve as principal from 1967 to 1991.